Soft-Tissue Injuries After a Car Accident: What They Are, Why They Matter, and How to Handle Them

 -

-Bruising becomes more visible after 24–48 hours
+Bruising that becomes visible after 24–48 hours

 -